22 January 2015

 Enjoy the slopes!
 Whether you’re skiing or snowboarding on holiday overseas or at an indoor ski centre, remember to stay safe and it’s all downhill from there.

-Slater and Gordon Lawyers are experts in dealing with skiing and snowboarding injury claims and most claims are dealt with on a No Win, No Fee basis.
-For a free consultation call our Personal Injury Solicitors 24/7 on freephone 0800 916 9046 or contact us online.
+Slater and Gordon are experts in dealing with skiing and snowboarding injury claims and most claims are dealt with on a No Win, No Fee basis.
+Contact us here and we'll be happy to help you.